Choose the rule path that matches your situation

 How Much Does a Hunting License Cost?

 Hunting license costs vary widely by state and residency status.
-Here's a general overview of what you can expect for a basic general hunting license:
+Here's a general overview with verified 2025–2026 pricing:

-Resident licenses range from about $11.50 (Missouri small game permit) to $50+ (Alaska, Hawaii).
-The national average for a basic resident hunting license is approximately $20 to $35.
-Note that a deer tag or big game permit is often a separate purchase — for example, Missouri's deer firearms permit is an additional $19.50.
+Resident licenses range from about $11.50 (Missouri small game permit) to $50+ (Alaska).
+The national average for a resident general hunting license is approximately $20 to $35.
+Note that a deer tag or big game permit is often sold separately — for example, Missouri's deer firearms permit is an additional $19.50, making the total to hunt deer about $31.
+Wisconsin's gun deer license is $24 all-in.
+Alabama's all-game license covering deer, turkey, and small game is $34.35.

-Youth and senior discounts — Most states offer reduced-price or free licenses for hunters under 16 and those over 65.
-Many states also provide free or discounted licenses for disabled veterans and active military.
+Youth and senior discounts — Most states offer reduced-price or free licenses for hunters under 16 and residents over 65.
+Alabama provides free hunting for residents 65+.
+Texas charges just $7 for a Youth Hunting License.
+Many states also provide free or discounted licenses for disabled veterans and active-duty military.
 See our free license guide for details.

-For a complete state-by-state breakdown, see our hunting license cost comparison.
+For a complete state-by-state breakdown with exact prices, see our hunting license cost comparison and our cheapest states to hunt deer guide.

 Special Cases and Exemptions